Financial Aid FAQs

 The purpose of the financial aid program at Groves Academy is to provide partial support for students who could benefit from a Groves education but could not otherwise afford access to the school.
 Affording a Groves education does require planning, and most families employ several strategies to keep the costs within reach.
 In this planning, it is important to realize that the family bears the primary responsibility for financing a child's education to the extent that it is able.

 How many students receive financial aid?

-Will applying for aid affect my student's chances for admission?
+Will applying for aid affect my child's chances for admission?